APACTestDrive/CloudNative_AppDev/100-PREPARElab.md

 ![](images/header05.png)

+Before we start designing our Reward Service API we need to prepare our cloud environments.
+This is necessary because we would need the environments to run our application as well as to build our CI/CD pipeline.

 During this part of the lab, you will take on the **DevOps Engineer Persona**.
 You will provision the required cloud services for Developer Cloud Service to build and deploy to a WebLogic Server cluster in Java Cloud Service and Application Container Cloud Service instance.
 You must have access to a:

 - GitHub account